lifemikey/objectstorage-swift/connect-object-storage-using-s3ql.md

    ```
    {:pre}

    These commands are for Ubuntu.
-Your distibution might have different ones.
+Your distribution might have different ones.
 Check your vendor documentation.
    {:tip}

 2. Create a directory to store your credentials.<br/>